jagath-sajjan/quansim/README.md

 # quansim

-a quantum circuit simulator written in rust runs entirely on your machine no quantum hardware needed
+a quantum circuit simulator written in rust runs entirely on your machine no quantum hardware needed. you can access the docs here: https://brewaway.gitbook.io/quansim-docs

 ## what it does